css-in-ts/design-system/README.md

 # Typesafe Design System

-A set of utilities that empower anybody to implement a completely custom, typesafe design system at scale.
+A methodology that produces set of utilities designed to implement a completely custom, typesafe design system at scale.

 ## The problem